-- STATUTE: West Virginia Code §11-22-1

-- EXCLUSION: "Document" ... does not include ... gifts to or transfers from or between voluntary charitable or educational associations or trustees thereof and like nonprofit corporations having the same or similar purposes.
+EXCLUSION: "Document" ... does not include ... gifts to or transfers from or between

-- VALUE: Minimal

 The purpose of this expenditure is to exclude property transfers to or from charitable or educational associations from the Property Transfer Tax.
 Presumably, this exclusion exists in recognition of the public good rendered by these organizations.